Smart-Display-Series/SmartDisplay5/source/vehicle.rst

 ..

-    Write Object index 0x2000 subindx 0x07 ``set value`` **0~100** through CANOPEN ``PDO`` that can control gauge the animation show as right.
+    Write Object index 0x2000 subindx 0x07 ``set value`` **0~100** through CANOPEN ``PDO`` that can control gauge which shown as right animation.